 Engineering Mechanics (EM) deals with physics of mechanics and its experimental, mathematical and numerical tools, design procedures and innovative designs.
 It covers the foundations of mechanical engineering: the theoretical and experimental analysis of the statics and dynamics of structures and mechanical systems.
 Basic themes covered are Solid Mechanics, Dynamics, Computational Mechanics, Structural design and Optimization.

-Engineering Optics and Photonics (EOP) covers the fundamentals of optics in theory and practice which is necessary for engineers in industry and academia.
+Optics for Technology (OPT) covers the fundamentals of optics in theory and practice which is necessary for engineers in industry and academia.
 This includes the design of high-end optical systems, micro optical systems and light transport in complex media like tissue.
-This expertise is can be with combined with mechatronic system design treating dynamics and motion control to be able to design and build complex devices which can serve the new generation of societal needs in industry and healthcare.
+This expertise can be combined with other fields of engineering (e.g. mechanical, materials, civil) to be able to design and build devices which can serve the new generation of societal needs in industry, environmental challenges and healthcare.
 This gives students more flexibility in choosing electives and building a portfolio for a successful career.